 Well, let me tell you that the solution to the above situation is toilsome but achievable.
 Let us begin by understanding the problem.
 Before that, we need to remember first that every child is different and there is no ‘one size fits all’ solution to this.
 All thoughts expressed above are indeed thoughts of most of the anxious parents of today but the reasoning may not be true entirely.
 How do we prove that?
 Let us consider the first scenario that when our child is not able to perform well in class, we will indulge him in solo learning.
 Let us compare the advantages or rather the only advantage of solo learning to that of collaborative learning.
 We think that during solo learning, the child remains focussed and isn’t distracted at all as the teacher has 100% attention is on our child.
 (Although in the upcoming para, you will understand how untrue this is.)
 We also think that the child will understand better.
 Now, here is where we are making a mistake as a parent.
 Puzzled, right?

 Let me elaborate this with an example straight from my class.
 There was a student whom I used to teach.
 His parents preferred solo learning so the child used to come for 1 hour-long class every alternate day.
 The classes went on as usual but somehow I could see that the child had a lot more potential.
 Something was missing, he lacked the drive to answer promptly.
 His overall performance improved but I wanted him to be more active and prompt in my class.
-All this was very difficult to convey to the parents but I told them that although their child’s performance is good but there is still scope for better.
+All this was very difficult to convey to the parents but I told them that although their child’s performance is good there is still scope for better.
 I asked them to agree for collaborative learning and try it out for the next semester that is 3 months.
 They agreed and to everyone’s surprise, there was a tremendous improvement in his performance in the final semester exams.

 The next very significant development induced by collaborative learning is the sense of healthy competition.
-When all the students in the class have understood the concept, they fight to be on the top or to become the teacher’s favorite.
+When all the students in the class have understood the concept, they want to be the best.
 This automatically enhances their learning skills.
-I would rather say that they get a boost in their self-confidence as well.
+I would say that they get a boost in their self-confidence as well.
 Although there is a very thin line here which the teacher has to maintain between the students so that no one in the class feels undermined or overpowered by the others.
 It is the teacher’s sole duty to provide equal opportunity to all the students in the class.
 Once this is done, the class will run smoothly.

-With this, I think I have listed all the advantages of collaborative learning and how it is better than solo learning.
-Though I know that there must be still one question bothering us as parents, that is how is it possible for the teacher to pay individual attention to my child in a class of 50 students?
-I had earlier emphasized the point that although collaborative learning is advantageous, the group has to be a small group of students.
-With a small group of 4-5 students, it becomes easier for the teacher to pay attention to all the students equally and nobody is lagging behind.
-We, at Lido learning, lay much emphasis on this concept that the class of students cannot be more than 6 students in total.
-Therefore, we try to achieve all the above-mentioned points stepwise through collaborative learning.
+Despite having listed all the advantages of collaborative learning over solo learning, I know this question must still be bothering us as parents: how can a teacher possibly pay individual attention to my child in a class of 50 students?
+I had earlier emphasized the point that although collaborative learning is advantageous, the group has to be small.
+With a small group, it becomes easier for the teacher to pay attention to all the students equally and nobody lags behind.
+At Lido learning, we lay much emphasis on this concept.
+A class cannot have more than 6 students in total.
+This is the ideal class strength for collaborative learning.